andrewmoise/grits/REFERENCE.md

 * `read+write`: You may read or write any data in this directory *except* that you may not modify the `.grits` directory in it.
 (You may modify `.grits` directories in subdirectories).
 This can be used for example to give someone read/write access to a directory without letting them lock you out of it by removing your own permissions to it.
 * `owner`: You can read or write anything in this directory, and control permissions by modifying files in `.grits` (including the access control file).

 The way that permissions at one level apply to subdirectories below that level falls out as a natural consequence of being able to make reads or writes to the Merkle tree at that exact specific level.
 Mostly, they simply carry down recursively, but `write` turns into `owner` at lower levels, and `insert` does not itself allow any modification at lower levels.
 This means you must be careful to fully set up the directory you're adding to an `insert`-only directory, and then `mv()` it into place with permissions already set up such that you'll be able to modify it going forward -- otherwise it will become immutable to you when it's moved out of your home directory, or wherever else you are editing it, and into a place you don't have broader permissions to.
-See the `custom.melanic.org` vhost setup example from the README example screenshots for an example of how to do this.
+See the cloned vhost setup example from [DEMO.md](DEMO.md) for an example of how to do this.

 Use `path.allow()`, `path.deny()`, and `path.access()` to manage directory permissions.
-Run `help('allow')` for details on the grant spec, `help('deny')` for removing grants, and `help('access')` for listing them.
+Run `gimbal.help('allow')` for details on the grant spec and likewise for `'deny'` and `'access'`.

 Note that the `origin` is such a critical piece of this security that it *must* be specified with any grant of permissions.
 There are several ways to specify an origin: